acerock/CppToCSharpTools/readme.md

 If the define was found in source file, the <access-modifier> is private.

 To descide the type we need to look at the value.

+Note that we perserve post and suffix comments as for other members as well as indentation.

 #### Samples
 ```
 #define mychar1define _T('')